Digital Nomad Life in Santiago, Chile

 What do people appreciate most about the culture in Santiago?

 "Expats in Santiago appreciate the city's vibrant culture, which is a mix of traditional and modern influences.
 They also enjoy the city's diverse cuisine, which features a variety of flavors from around the world.
 Additionally, expats appreciate the friendly and welcoming nature of the locals, who are always willing to help out newcomers.
 The city's vibrant nightlife and its many cultural events, such as festivals and concerts, are also popular among expats.
-Finally, Santiago's stunning natural beauty, with its majestic mountains and lush green valleys, is a source of great admiration for many expats," said one expat in Santiago.
+Finally, Santiago's stunning natural beauty, with its majestic mountains and lush green valleys, is a source of great admiration for many expats," explained one person living in Santiago, Chile.

 What do people find most challenging about the culture in Santiago?